 WHO I AM

 Chris Brophy, 5ft 10ins tall, blue eyes, shaved head (not bald, thank you!) … an entrepreneur living in Manchester, United Kingdom.
-Blogger, presenter, tutor, bookkeeper/accountant, gadget owner and former fat man on a fitness journey.
+Blogger, presenter, tutor, music composer and producer, gadget owner and former fat man on a fitness journey.

 THINGS I LOVE